Official websites use .gov

 About this program

-This program allows high school, college, graduate, or professional school students to train at NIH during the school year.
+This program allows college, graduate, or professional school students to train at NIH during the school year.
 These are research positions within one of the NIH Institutes and Centers (IC) in the NIH Intramural Research Program.
 Research groups are located on all NIH campuses, including the main campus in Bethesda, MD.
 Students often work part-time while going to school, but participants may work full-time under some circumstances.

 AIP interns train in research groups directed by a Principal Investigator (PI).
 We offer research opportunities in the biomedical, behavioral, and social sciences with opportunities to explore basic, translational, and clinical research.
 Students with experience in biology, engineering, epidemiology, psychology, mathematics, chemistry, pharmaceutical sciences, nursing, physics, computer science, bioinformatics, and other health-related fields can participate.
 AIP interns may not work in administrative offices or outside of the NIH Intramural Research Program.